 - Any protagonist doing this is what kicks off the plots of the Final Destination series.
 The deaths of a small group of people is avoided as a result, but then Death gets mad...

 - A characteristic of witches and wizards in Discworld, witches usually use their visions to get their affairs in order while wizards prefer to empty their wine cellars and run up a ton of debts.
+Both have a tradition of "going away parties" which are like wakes, except that the guest of honour is still there.
+Exactly how long in advance seems to vary as well, some of them only seem to have a few days' notice.

 - In Moby-Dick, Queequeg saw his own death in the bones he cast—probably a link to the later death of everyone when the ship sank.